Trailing Jade &

 • Key Plant Features

-Introducing the trailing jade, also known as Senecio jacobsenii, which is a popular hanging/trailing succulent.
+Introducing the trailing jade plant, also known as Senecio jacobsenii, which is a popular hanging/trailing succulent.
 Native to South Africa, it has several other common names such as weeping jade, vining jade, or Kleinia petraea.
 While it may look similar to the crassula ovata, it's actually not a jade plant.
 It's a succulent that belongs to the Senecio family.

 The trailing jade plant features thick stems with egg-shaped leaves in a vibrant green hue, that can grow up to 4 feet long, providing a lush and full appearance.